Fourth Grade: ELA - Fishtank

 In this unit, students return to working on writing strong literary analysis and opinion paragraphs, building on work done in previous units on topic sentences, supporting details, and strategies for elaboration.
 Across the entire unit, students also use narrative writing as a way to deepen their understanding of the myths and point of view, by rewriting each myth from a different character's point of view.

-The text, The Wild Book, was chosen not only for its powerful themes but because Margarita Engle, the award-winning Latina author, uses verse to bring to life a difficult historical period in Cuba.
-The book tells the story of Margarita Engle's grandmother who grew up in Cuba during a time of lawlessness.
+The text, The Wild Book, is chosen not only for its powerful themes but because Margarita Engle, the award-winning Latina author, uses verse to bring to life a difficult historical period in Cuba.
+The book tells the story of Margarita Engle's grandmother, who grew up in Cuba during a time of lawlessness.
 Margarita Engle tells her grandmother's story in a way that helps readers build empathy and understanding of the hardships our ancestors may have faced.
 Simultaneously, students also see the power of poetry and its influence on Cuban culture in the early 20th century.
 Students see that despite the hardships the country faced, it was also a place of artistic beauty.